Leveraging Haptic Feedback to Improve Data Quality and Quantity for Deep Imitation Learning Models: Methods

 \subsection{Phase 1: Studying haptic feedback during demonstrator performance}

 Two datasets were collected for opening a door by pressing down on the latch-type handle and pushing the door open: with haptic feedback and without haptic feedback.
+These datasets were collected over two days for each participant -- one day per condition.
 The nine demonstrators were professional robot teleoperators who had used the robot previously for various tasks.
 All demonstrators were right-handed and their experience varied from 2 months to 18 months worth of experience in this role.
 Regardless of their experience, each demonstrator received one hour of practice on the task prior to commencing formal data collection.
+This practice hour was necessary in order for the demonstrators to learn how to launch this modified teleoperation application, record their work, and learn the button mappings on the teleoperation controller.
 All demonstrators completed a short interview at the start of the first day in order to describe their past experience with this robot and their past teleoperation experience.
 Nine demonstrators participated in the task.
 There were five men, one woman, one non-binary person, and two people declined to state their gender.
 Seven of the participants were 25-34 years old, one person was 35-44 years old, and one person declined to state.
-The Stanford University Institutional Review Board determined that this study does not meet the regulatory definition of human subjects research because the participants are paid demonstrators performing this teleoperation work as their job.
-Professional demonstrators who were available to collect data were included; the exclusion criteria were individuals who were not professional demonstrators.
+The Stanford University Institutional Review Board (IRB) determined that this study does not meet the regulatory definition of human subjects research; it was exempt from IRB approval because the participants were paid demonstrators performing this teleoperation work as their job.
+The inclusion criterion was that the participants had to be professional demonstrators with experience teleoperating the type of robot used in the study.